Long term, residential treatment services, ranging from medical stabilization, residential treatment, outpatient to sober living.

 How we behave, for example, why we have cravings for alcohol or drugs, can sometimes be explained by past traumas or failed relationships.
 Together we look at individual circumstances and how our experiences shape our beliefs, thoughts, and behaviors.
 Often, by simply participating in this kind of therapy, it allows our residents to adopt a whole new perspective and mindset, they might never have otherwise considered – which is a fantastic step towards recovery.
 Through consistent attendance and perseverance, many residents develop deeper relationships with one another through listening to each other’s stories, examining their own experiences, and finding solutions to problems.

 You may not have problems with relationships, but there is still plenty to benefit from by joining this group.
 Discovering more about yourself, helping others, and building lasting friendships with other members are just a few of the reasons to immerse yourself in this environment.
 We encourage all our residents to give it a go.

 Research shows that the quality of the relationship between therapist and client is a powerful driver of change, rather than the solution offered, and we believe this goes for our relationships group too.

 Many of our group members build lifetime bonds with one another that have incredible healing benefits.
 And while there is an archaic societal view that men should suppress their feelings, now more than ever, men are encouraged to talk about how they feel and engage in more meaningful relationships.

-At Brazos Recovery Services, we are always open and always happy to welcome new faces to our relationships group.
+At Brazos Recovery, we are always open and always happy to welcome new faces to our relationships group.